 The flare-up at Karkardooma comes even as lawyers of the Delhi High Court and all district courts are abstaining from work to protest against the Tis Hazari violence.

 Advocate Naginder Benipal, executive member of the Delhi High Court Bar Association, said lawyers have supported and cooperated with the call to abstain from work in the Delhi High Court.
 “We are abstaining from work in solidarity and in view of the attack on lawyers by policemen.
-An executive committee meeting will be held during the day in which the future course of action will be decided,”
+An executive committee meeting will be held during the day in which the future course of action will be decided,” he said.

 Advocate Dhir Singh Kasana, general secretary of Coordination Committee of All District Courts Bar Association in Delhi, said complete boycott is being observed at Saket District court and the public is not allowed inside court premises.

-he said.
 “We will hold a meeting at 5 pm and decide the future course of action.
 We want the culprits to be arrested,” said Kasana, who is also participating at the dharna to protest against the incident.

 The court granted ex-gratia payment to the injured advocates and directed the Delhi Police Commissioner to immediately suspend accused police officials.
-(With inputs from agencies)